-In advocacy and action, we come together as the Manchaug Pond Foundation, a 501 (c)(3) non-profit conservation public charity, dedicated to the preservation and correct use of this 380-acre Manchaug Pond located in the towns of Sutton and Douglas and its 4,288 acre watershed stretching from Oxford, Sutton and Douglas.
+In advocacy and action, we come together as the Manchaug Pond Foundation, Inc., a 501 (c)(3) non-profit conservation public charity, dedicated to the preservation and correct use of this 380-acre Manchaug Pond located in the towns of Sutton and Douglas and its 4,288 acre watershed stretching from Oxford, Sutton and Douglas.
 For 50 years, the members of the Manchaug Pond Foundation and its predecessor, Manchaug Pond Association have served a leadership role as stewards of the lake and watershed, advocates and educators for its proper use and preservation as part of the Blackstone River system.

 These conservation efforts were started in 1967 when some 35 member families owning property bordering the lake formed its parent organization, the Manchaug Pond Association.
 They came together in an effort over the conservation of land, saving it from further development.
 Today, 100 member families and countless users and friends meet the needs presented in the 21st century.
-The Manchaug Pond Foundation’s actions address a variety of issues, ranging from operation of the dam and preservation of the waterlevel to safe boating and public access, to water quality and invasive species to wildlife and habitat conservation.
+The Manchaug Pond Foundation’s actions address a variety of issues and concerns, ranging from operation of the dam and preservation of the waterlevel to safe boating and public access, to water quality and invasive species and to watershed conservation.

 Our Causes & Recent Accomplishments

 Dam & Water Level Preservation

-Ongoing ~ MAINTENANCE: Working with the Town of Sutton as to the water level and dam needs to ensure public safety, flood control, recreation, and aesthetics as well as healthy fisheries and ecosystems.
+Ongoing ~ MAINTENANCE: Working with the Town of Sutton as to the water level and dam needs to ensure public access and safety, flood control, invasive weed and species control, recreation and aesthetics and healthy fisheries and ecosystems.

 2012 ~ DAM OWNERSHIP: Successfully identified, negotiated, and secured an owner for the Manchaug Pond Dam ensuring the future preservation of Manchaug Pond, a public great pond of the Commonwealth.
 In August 2012, ownership of the dam was transferred to the Town of Sutton from Interface Global with a $350,000 donation to be held in a dam maintenance fund for future needs.